roboll/helmfile/README.md

 #default values to set for args along with dedicated keys that can be set by contributers, cli args take precedence overe these
 helmDefaults:
-  tillerNamesapce: tiller-namespace  #dedicated default key for tiller-namespace
+  tillerNamespace: tiller-namespace  #dedicated default key for tiller-namespace
   kubeContext: kube-context          #dedicated default key for kube-context
   args:
     - "--wait"